mesosphere/dcos-docs-site/pages/dkp/kommander/2.1/networking/domains/index.md

 enterprise: false
 ---

-You must have access to the following domains through the customers networking rules so that Kommander can download all required images:
+You must have access to the following domains through the customer networking rules so that Kommander can download all required images:

  - docker.io
  - gcr.io